iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 3 reviews"/>
 </p>

+> This might just be the most effective software to be Bluetooth turned on all the time to enable almost everyone in Scotland to track&trace possible SARS/covid carriers,..<br> :date: __2021-04-04 11:33:48__

 > Early version seemed fine, sat happily in background, but now app complains when I don't have Bluetooth or location on at home.<br> :date: __2021-03-25 11:07:01__